FHISO is an information standards-setting organisation.

 The Technical Standing Committee is responsible for the work to achieve FHISO’s technical goals, as expressed by the board, and it oversees all Technical Projects.
 The committee determines the requirements for and initiates or approves all Technical Project work, maintains requisite Project Team directives, and it may appoint coordinators and team members.

-Decision-making occurs throughout the process, largely based on a requirements-driven, consensus-building model.
+Decision-making is based on a requirements-driven, consensus-building model.
 Standards established in the FHISO process become published and made publicly available.
 Following publication, the organisation provides education and other support to encourage adoption and use of the standards.